 Discovery: Are enough people learning about the product?
 Are the initial marketing materials enticing enough?
 Are they reaching the right demographic?
 Is there the right “hook” to keep them interested?

 Consideration: Once potential buyers know the details, are they intriguing enough to consider a purchase?
-Do the materials demonstrate how the product solves a problem?
-Is it at the right price point?
-Are special deals or incentives working to increase sales?
+Do the materials demonstrate how the product solves their problem?
+Is it at the right price point so that the prospect feels that a return on investment is possible?
+Are special deals or incentives offered to sweeten the deal?

-Conversion: Why are customers abandoning their carts?
-Is the product back-ordered, are the shipping costs too high, is the final contract for service too confusing?
-Are the final terms of the sales agreement unacceptable in a B2B scenario?
+Conversion: Why are customers abandoning the journey?
+Is the product offering confusing, are the costs understood, is the final contract for service too confusing or overwhelming?
+Are the final terms of the sales agreement unacceptable?

 These are all just examples.
 But they demonstrate how knowing exactly what’s driving consumer behavior is directly related to the sales strategy for a product.